davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 id-alg-unsigned MUST be omitted.
 The Certificate's signatureValue field MUST be a BIT STRING of length zero.

-An unsigned certificate has no issuer, so there are no meaningful values to use for the issuer and issuerUniqueID fields and the authority key identifier and issuer alternative name extensions.
-This document does not mandate particular values but gives general guidance: Senders SHOULD omit issuerUniqueID, authority key identifier, and issuer alternative name, unless needed for compatibility with existing applications.
+An unsigned certificate takes the place of a self-signed certificate in scenarios where the application only requires subject information.
+It has no issuer, so some requirements in the profile defined in {{!RFC5280}} cannot meaningfully be applied.
+However, the application may have pre-existing requirements derived from {{X.509}} and {{!RFC5280}}, so senders MAY construct the certificate as if it were a self-signed certificate, if needed for interoperability.

+In particular, the following fields describe a certificate's issuer:

+* issuer ({{Section 4.1.2.4 of !RFC5280}})
+* issuerUniqueID ({{Section 4.1.2.8 of !RFC5280}})
+* authority key identifier ({{Section 4.2.1.1 of !RFC5280}})
+* issuer alternative name ({{Section 4.2.1.7 of !RFC5280}})

+The issuer field is not optional, and both {{X.509}} and
-{{Section 4.1.2.4 of !RFC5280}} does not permit empty issuers, so such a value may not be interoperable with existing applications.
-Senders MAY use the subject field (if the subject is not empty), as in a self-signed certificate.
+{{Section 4.1.2.4 of !RFC5280}} forbid empty issuers, so such a value may not be interoperable with existing applications.

-Senders MAY alternatively use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-alg-unsigned and value a zero-length UTF8String.
+Senders MAY use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-alg-unsigned and value a zero-length UTF8String.
 This placeholder name, in the string representation of {{?RFC2253}}, is: